Memoir of a Reluctant Atheist

 The book is also a story of the grown-up quest of the little girl.
 If there be no end, was there a beginning?
 When and what and where and why and how was the beginning?
 The nuns in Sunday School taught her God was the answer.
 In childhood that simple explanation was enough.

-Now, as an adult, she searches for all the answers to the questions of the beginning and the end.
+As an adult, she needed to find her own answers to the questions of the beginning and the end.

-With scientific truths but in laymen words and bountiful pictures, the first chapter outlines the beginnings of our natural world.
+With scientific truths but in layman’s words and bountiful pictures the closing chapters end her search.
 Enjoy the evidence.

-A scientific journey from Earth’s beginnings to Homo sapiens beginnings:
+A scientific journey from Earth’s beginnings to the beginnings of Homo sapiens:

 The birth of planet Earth occurred four and one half billion years ago.
 At 550 million years ago the Cambrian Explosion caused the birth of the major groups of animals in the fossil record―Mollusks (animals with soft bodies and hard shells such as snails, oysters, and mussels); Arthropods (animals with jointed limbs and hard external skeletons such as insects, spiders, and crustaceans); and Chordates (animals with backbones such as fish, reptiles, birds, and mammals).
 At seven million years ago our primate forebears split into simians/apes or hominins/menlike.
 The Homo genus did not appear until 200,00 years ago and Homo sapiens not until 50,000 BCE.